volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   // One of the arguments from this list "disable_rate_limit rate_limit" must be set disable_rate_limit = true

-  // One of the arguments from this list "active_service_policies service_policies_from_namespace no_service_policies" must be set
+  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set

   active_service_policies {
     policies {